fetlang/fetlang/README.md

 implementation.
 It is designed such that source code, at first glance, might look like poorly written erotica.

+This is currently incomplete, but usable.
+It is not recommended to use this for production code at this moment.

 ## Example
 The following example outputs all numbers in the Fibonacci sequence under a
 million: